 - Center on Addiction

 These are some of the major organizations against underage drinking.
-They focus on drinking itself rather than on alcohol abuse.
+They focus on drinking itself rather than on the abuse of alcohol.